seiszhang/ucerf3-etas-results/2019_11_04-ComCatM7p1_ci38457511_122DaysAfter_ShakeMapSurfaces/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/04/21 12:33:29 UTC, 24 weeks after the simulation start time and 290.4 days after the mainshock.
+Last updated at 2020/04/28 20:33:19 UTC, 175.7 days after the simulation start time and 297.7 days after the mainshock.

-Total matching ComCat events found: 146
+Total matching ComCat events found: 148

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*